How to Buy Bitcoin in Canada

-As the pandemic continues and economic uncertainty rises, many investors will continue to turn to bitcoin in 2022.
+As economic uncertainty rises, many investors will continue to turn to bitcoin in 2022.
 Many of these big, financial players will keep buying billions of dollars worth of bitcoin, which will reduce the amount of bitcoin left to purchase and increase its price to ones we’ve never before seen.

 Frequently Asked Questions

 Bitcoin is a great way for investors to diversify their portfolio by having non-traditional assets (bitcoin mixed in with traditional assets (gold, real estate, stocks).

 People invest in bitcoin for three main reasons: